-- To configure channel bundling for an internal ADSL interface, the ADSL port '0' is entered into the list of ports at the top of the list (e.g. '0,1,2,3' as port list or '0-3' as port range).
-In the remote device, the communications layer must be set to Layer 1 'AAL-5'. - An entry in the peer list can contain various ports (e.g. ADSL and Ethernet), but it can only reference one communications layer in which just one layer-1 protocol can be defined.
-For bundled communications over ADSL and Ethernet ports, however, two different layer-1 protocols are required.
-For this reason, layer 1 is set to 'AAL-5' in these cases.
-As only one ADSL interface can exist in the devices, all of the interfaces bundled into this are automatically changed to layer 1 with 'ETH' for Ethernet DSL ports.
-This automatic change of the layer can only succeed if the ADSL interface is the first one to be selected for bundled connections. - For devices with a built-in ADSL modem and an additional Ethernet interface (DSL or DSLoL), it is clear which ports are used for bundling.
+To configure channel bundling for an internal ADSL interface, the ADSL port '0' is entered into the list of ports at the top of the list (e.g. '0,1,2,3' as port list or '0-3' as port range).
+In the remote device, the communications layer must be set to Layer 1 'AAL-5'.

+For devices with a built-in ADSL modem and an additional Ethernet interface (DSL or DSLoL), it is clear which ports are used for bundling.
 In this case it is not necessary to enter the ports into the peer list.
 These devices always internally assume a port list '0,1' so that the internal ADSL interface is the first one to be used for bundling.

-For Multi-PPPoE ('Multi-PPPoE' \rightarrow page 128), multiple PPPoE connections share one physical DSL connection.
+For Multi-PPPoE ('Multi-PPPoE' \rightarrow page 129), multiple PPPoE connections share one physical DSL connection.
 With Multi-DSL, several PPPoE connection are divided between the available DSL interfaces.
 The maximum possible number of parallel connections is limited to 8 channels.